ParCoreLab/parcorelab.github.io/docs/index.md

     <div clas="flex flex-col justify-start">
      <div class="flex flex-row gap-2 justify-start items-center flex-shrink">
         <img width="32" src="./assets/git.webp" />
-        <a href="https://github.com/msasongko17/multigpu_callback" class="text-xl font-semibold font-serif visited:text-teal-700">GPU to CPU Callbacks</a>
+        <a href="https://github.com/msasongko17/multigpu_callback" class="text-xl font-semibold font-sans visited:text-teal-700">GPU to CPU Callbacks</a>
     </div>
     <p class="text-lg">To address resource underutilization in multi-GPU systems, particularly in irregular applications, we propose a GPU-sided resource allocation method.
 This method dynamically adjusts the number of GPUs in use based on workload changes, utilizing GPU-to-CPU callbacks to request additional devices during kernel execution.
 We implemented and tested multiple callback methods, measuring their overheads on Nvidia and AMD platforms.
 Demonstrating the approach in an irregular application like Breadth-First Search (BFS), we achieved a 15.7% reduction in time to solution on average, with callback overheads as low as 6.50 microseconds on AMD and 4.83 microseconds on Nvidia.
 Additionally, the model can reduce total device usage by up to 35%, improving energy efficiency.</p>
          <p>
-         <a href="https://github.com/msasongko17/multigpu_callback" class="text-xl font-semibold font-serif visited:text-teal-700">More details and git repository of the project.</a>
+         <a href="https://github.com/msasongko17/multigpu_callback" class="text-xl font-semibold font-sans visited:text-teal-700">More details and git repository of the project.</a>
           </p>
     </div>
     <div class="grid h-[100%] justify-center place-items-center">